mrOranger/Javascript/Typescript/README.md

 }
 ```

 Up to this point, what is the difference between `interface` and `type` as we saw earlier?
 Well, the key difference is that interfaces can also be used as **contracts** for classes.
-According to the last statement, we can use the keywork `implements` to indicate that a class must have the methods and the properties that are defined in the interface that it implements.
+According to the last statement, we can use the keyword `implements` to indicate that a class must have the methods and the properties that are defined in the interface that it implements.

 Let's consider the following example: we would like to create an interface named `Printable` that contains a method named `print` that prints the classes' description that implements the interface, moreover, we would like to declare the class `Person` that implements that interface: